SALE

 An image of the rental license application that short-term rental hosts renting a property other than their primary residence must submit to the city for approva.

-Both property owners and tenants engaging in rental arbitrage can apply for these licenses except in the Tenth Council District where only the homeowners are eligible.
+Both property owners renting and tenants engaging in rental arbitrage can apply for these licenses except in the Tenth Council District where only the homeowners are eligible.

 Licenses must be renewed annually.